pingcap/docs-cn/develop/dev-guide-build-cluster-in-cloud.md

 <CustomContent platform="tidb">

 This document walks you through the quickest way to get started with TiDB.
-You will use [TiDB Cloud](https://en.pingcap.com/tidb-cloud) to create a free TiDB cluster, connect to it, and run a sample application on it.
+You will use [TiDB Cloud](https://en.pingcap.com/tidb-cloud) to create a Serverless Tier cluster, connect to it, and run a sample application on it.

 If you need to run TiDB on your local machine, see [Starting TiDB Locally](/quick-start-with-tidb.md).